-g) What support is there for my child's overall wellbeing? g) We have a robust safeguarding policy and protocol in place.
+- g) What support is there for my child's overall wellbeing? - g) We have a robust safeguarding policy and protocol in place.
 Pupils' health and well-being is paramount.
 Personal care is conducted discreetly and with dignity, fostering independence whenever possible.
 We work closely with medical practitioners if your child has a health need and will discuss with you a Health Care Plan and administration of prescribed medication.
 We also work closely with Social Services and the children with disabilities team.

-We also work closely with our clinical psychologist, who offers a monthly clinic for parents and our behaviour team to support any behavioural needs.
+We also work closely with our clinical psychologist to support any behavioural needs.